 Submitted papers must represent original unpublished research that is not currently under review for any other conference or journal.
 Papers not following these guidelines will be rejected without review and further action may be taken, including (but not limited to) notifications sent to the heads of the institutions of the authors and sponsors of the conference.
 Submissions received after the due date, exceeding length limit, or not appropriately structured may also not be considered.
 Authors may contact the Program Chair at the email address below for further information or clarification.
 A published proceeding will be available at the conference.

 At least one author of each paper must be registered for the conference in order for the paper to be published in the proceedings.
-Presentation of an accepted paper at the conference in person is a requirement of publication.
-Any paper that is not presented at the conference will not be included in IEEE Xplore.
+Presentation of an accepted paper in person is a requirement of publication for a physical conference.
+Alternative forms of presentation as part of the virtual program will be specified at the time of paper acceptance.
+Any paper not meeting requirements for virtual presentation will not be included in IEEE Xplore.

 Authors of selected high-quality papers in HiPC 2020 will be invited to submit extended versions of their papers for possible publication in a special issue of the Journal of Parallel and Distributed Computing.